worldwise001/worldwise001.github.com/about.md

 - machine learning research
 - scaling data pipelines
 - web/frontend development
+- administering Linux servers/systems

+I am an engineering manager right now, so I also have experience in the following:
+- managing junior and senior engineers so far with a max of 7 reports
+- coaching and career growth towards subsequent promotions
+- creating, evaluating, and updating interview panels and rubrics
+- interviewing interns, newgrads, senior engineers, consultants, project managers, engineering managers, and directors (to date I have conducted at least 200+ interviews)
+- developing long-term engineering/technical strategy and roadmap
+- developing, evaluating, and improving team and organizational processes
+- organizing and running sprints, standups, team meetings, hackweeks, operational reviews, OKRs, etc.
+- fostering cross-team collaborations across platform, product, and legal teams, etc.
+- spreadsheets (primarily google sheets with google apps scripts)

+I have random other skills/knowledge that are specifically relevant to security sometimes:
+- vendor security assessments (including reading through SOC2 and PCI reports)
+- PCI PIN management
 - some minor exploits (including participating in CTFs)
-- administering Linux servers/systems
-- administering PKIs
+- administering PKIs with HSMs
+- incident response and postmortems

 I also love conferences and meetups:
 - I have experience organizing 100-150-person LAN party events (including handling sponsors and marketing)
-- I have experience recruiting, managing, and supervising 200-300 volunteers at 2200+-participant security cons (BSidesSF).
+- I have experience recruiting, managing, and supervising 200-300 volunteers at 2200+-participant security cons (BSidesSF)
+- I ran a 300-person workshop on how to get involved in CTFs that was well received (Grace Hopper)
-- I'm a reasonably accomplished technical speaker (including Grace Hopper and USENIX Enigma)
+- I have given some talks (including Grace Hopper and USENIX Enigma)
 - I frequently am in the role of MC/organizer of small events (company-internal meetups)
-- No one yet has asked me to keynote or MC larger meetups ;)

-My research focus in a past life has been on privacy problems relating to big data, namely things like: stylometry and profile-linking problems.
-I am currently interested in data tracing and protection problems; specifically interested in user credential propagation, and scalable access control techniques on a per-field level as opposed to per-table, per-operation, or per-database level.
-I am also interested in scalable data identification and redaction techniques, which I find akin on the same difficult as spam identification problems.
+I still have mild research interests related to privacy and text analysis (NLP).
+I used to do location privacy and stylometry research.

-You can see my full work history [as a resume](/resume.pdf) or on [LinkedIn](https://www.linkedin.com/in/shharvey).
+You can see my (out-of-date) work history [as a resume](/resume.pdf) or on [LinkedIn](https://www.linkedin.com/in/shharvey).

 ### contact